tarwn/lessthandot-hugo/blogs/content/posts/2015-11-23-prepare-to-set-sail-on-sql-cruise-caribbean-2016.md

 </p>

 <p style="padding-left: 30px">
-  &#8216;Time and tide wait for no man', but SQL Server must wait for resources when executing a query.
+  'Time and tide wait for no man', but SQL Server must wait for resources when executing a query.
 The lifecycle of a query is full of waiting, and SQL Server records when it's waiting, why, and for how long.
 By learning how each query is executed, and observing how waits can accumulate along the way, you can unlock the secrets to what resources or code changes are needed to improve your query and server performance.
 </p>

 If you've ever considered attending SQL Cruise, today is the day to <a href="http://sqlcruise.com/registerme/" target="_blank">register</a>!
 No one has ever regretted setting sail on SQL Cruise.